The Smurfs 2: Home media

-The Smurfs 2 was released on DVD, Blu-ray Disc and Blu-ray 3D on December 3, 2013.
-The 3D and Blu-ray combo packs also included a hand-drawn/computer-animated short film The Smurfs: The Legend of Smurfy Hollow.
+The Smurfs 2 was released on DVD, Blu-ray Disc and Blu-ray 3D on December 3, 2013, by Sony Pictures Home Entertainment.
+The 3D and Blu-ray combo packs also included a hand-drawn/computer-animated short film, The Smurfs: The Legend of Smurfy Hollow.
 The film was released on Ultra HD Blu-ray on March 1, 2016.

 In April 2021, Sony signed a deal giving Disney access to their legacy content to stream on Disney+ and Hulu and appear on Disney's linear television networks.
 Disney's access to Sony's titles would come following their availability on Netflix.

 Reception

 Critical response

-On Rotten Tomatoes the film has a 14% approval rating with an average rating of 4.1/10, based on 92 reviews.
+On Rotten Tomatoes, the film has a 14% approval rating with an average rating of 4.1/10, based on 92 reviews.
 The website's consensus reads, "Like its predecessor, Smurfs 2 may amuse small children, but it's largely an unambitious, charm-free collection of slapstick gags and one-liners."
 The rating put the film as the 16th on the list of worst reviewed films of 2013.
 Metacritic calculated a weighted average score of 34 out of 100 based on 30 critics, indicating "generally unfavorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale.
 The Smurfs 2 was nominated for a Golden Raspberry Award for Worst Prequel, Remake, Rip-off or Sequel.

 Justin Lowe of The Hollywood Reporter said "Beyond a few chuckle-worthy one-liners and some amusing visual comedy, there's not much to engage adults, although the wee ones should be distracted enough."
 Matt Patches of Time Out New York gave the film two out of five stars, saying "Patient Adult Smurfs will be checking their watches as Excitable Child Smurfs lose themselves in the high jinks."
 Frank Lovece of Newsday gave the film two out of four stars, saying "Not Smurftastic, but not Smurfawful, either."
 Loren King of The Boston Globe gave the film two out of four stars, saying "That the mushroom- dwelling blue creatures still manage to be endearing even in their second big-screen extravaganza (in 3-D, no less) is about the best that can be said of "Smurfs 2."

 Joe Williams of the St. Louis Post-Dispatch said "It's not exactly "Ratatouille," but this quasi-animated movie makes an amusing late-summer vacation from superheroes and shoot-'em-ups."
 Gregg Turkington of On Cinema gave the film five bags of popcorn, suggesting Jonathan Winters deserved an Oscar for the film and that it was the best performance of his career.